 The website tells you all you need to know to get involved.
 Check out their code too.

 As we reach near suicidal rates of capitalism, the advertising industry has got a hell of a predicament on its hands.
-Can they keep selling us the dream of more?
-Are they going to be part of the problem or part of the solution?
+Are they going to keep selling us stuff we don’t need, or be part of the solution?

 Mere Mortals is totally new kind of advertising agency - no bullying, no hierarchy, more trust, better quality work, and they’re a B Corp.
 All of this is embedded in their code.
 Mere Mortals are a model to follow for the sector, if you want to know more about how it’s working, get in touch: email@example.com